From offline to online, we use productivity tools to organize workflow. Two of those software programs are Google Keep and Trello.

 Trello also offers an option to add people to a workspace.
 However, adding people to a particular list or card is not provided.
 Another sharing feature that has already been discussed above is adding workspace people to specific cards.
 This helps in allowing people to focus on their tasks.

 In Keep, you get location and time-based reminders.
-The app allows one reminder per note at a time.
+The app has a unique section to see all reminders.
+It only supports one reminder per note at a time.
 You also get options to change your default reminding times for morning, afternoon, and evening.
-The program also comes with a repeat option if you like to be reminded multiple times.
+The program also has a repeat option if you like to be reminded multiple times.

 - Trello notification panel (changes notification button to red)